th2-net/th2-conn-kafka/README.md

 ```

 Parameters:
-+ aliasToTopic - matches th2 sessions with Kafka topics **Note: Kafka does not guarantee message ordering within topic if topic contains more than one partition**
-+ aliasToTopicAndKey - matches th2 sessions with Kafka topics and keys **Note: Kafka guarantees message ordering only within messages with the same non null key if topic contains more than one partition**
-+ sessionGroups - match session group with sessions (key: session group, value: list of session aliases)
++ topics - matches topics or topics+keys (separately for publishing and subscription) to th2 books, sessions and session groups
 + defaultSessionGroup - this session group will be set for sessions not mentioned in `sessionGroups`
 + groupId - that ID will be used for Kafka connection
 + bootstrapServers - URL of one of the Kafka brokers which you give to fetch the initial metadata about your Kafka cluster